a-flyleaf/ygbtdm/scenes.md

 Joce could use a drink, but goes to the next-best thing: the accountant's study.
 The accountant is puzzling over a map and is apparently impressed by Joce's input, which Joce appreciates.
 Gary steps in, apparently to ask the accountant about something; the accountant immediately recognizes this is about Kay Lin, which she takes as confirmation Kay Lin killed Caleb.
 The agreed punishment for breaking the house rule is simply getting kicked out, but the accountant excitedly thinks they need to revisit that; Gary apologizes for the trouble and asks Joce to wait outside.

 Kay Lin is still halfheartedly entertaining chatter when Joce interrupts: they need to leave, *now*.
 The people Joce tried talking to earlier are wary if not antagonistic, and Kay Lin doesn't defend her; however, Gary pulls the duo aside.
 He admits he doesn't care what they did, but the accountant does, so he's going to send them off before this blows up.
 Before they go, Kay Lin asks for Joce's bottle; Joce insists she doesn't want it, but the accountant (who of course followed) hands it over.
-With that, Joce and Kay Lin get the hell out of dodge—not particularly in sync.
+With that, Joce and Kay Lin get the hell out of dodge—albeit not particularly in sync.

 ### also of note
 - Joce isn't a professional at the challenge or anything, but Gary's crew is mostly hungover.
 - Three people left the house last night, two came back.
 Joce is first to bring this up when she rejects Gary's invitation, and there's no denial of the fact thereafter from anyone.
 - Note attached to Joce's prize-bottle: "Someone's looking out for you ;) (P.S.
 Meet me in my study.
 You know where it is. —the accountant)"
 - The accountant calls Joce a genius for recognizing that the world map is a loop; walking to one end just takes you back to the "opposite" side (hence Joce's confusion at the Beacon in part 2).
+- Regarding murder-consequences, Joce says "Don't hurt her."
+The accountant makes no promises.

 ## 6
-- J/KL condescending, savior complex, sus, why me
-- rabbit fight, "here's to being fucked up," all is well
-- Joce sneaks out to toss letter, hesitates; hi Gary
-- letter is not what she thought it was
-- rabbit attack, Gary killed along with
-- KL silently holds Joce's hand
+The two are not happy.
+Joce admits she sold Kay Lin out, but she tried to leave *before* Gary and the accountant could catch up because she cares, and that's a confession.
+Kay Lin, however, accuses Joce of having a savior complex, only dragging her (KL) along to feel better about herself.
+Joce asks what the hell Kay Lin was doing last night; Kay Lin eventually admits she was trying to provoke Joce, because she doesn't understand why Joce never fights back—or why Joce has stuck with her in general.
+Joce can sympathize with the final sentiment.

+A rabbit or two interrupts the moment, but Joce and Kay Lin finally get to put their old technique into practice and it's awesome.
+They find shelter underground and all seems well, but Joce remains irked by the bottle and is reluctant to talk about it.

+Come nightfall, Joce sneaks out to toss the whole thing to oblivion, but hesitates.
+Gary shows up, having been concerned all day (and, implicitly, frustrated with the accountant).
+Joce admits the letter is from... someone she does not like, and she thinks she knows what it says but can't bring herself to toss it without reading.
+Gary suggests she just read it, get it confirmed and over with.

+Where Joce expects a sorry pity party begging for her back, she gets a scathing indictment from someone who feels abandoned, suicidal, and personally slighted.
+Sal blames her for their life having gotten worse since she left, declares intentions to die, thank you for nothing, go to hell.

+Joce is incensed.
+Rabbits have closed in on her and Gary, and despite a semi-coordinated effort, Joce triggers a cave-in to kill the last one—and Gary is taken down in the process.

+Kay Lin finds Joce standing despondently in the wreckage.
+She wades through the flood and wordlessly takes Joce's hand.

+### also of note
+- KL: "I don't understand why you never fight back.
+You could've, I dunno, shoved him back or thrown me off—" J: "Did you *want* to get stabbed?"
+KL: "Yes. *No!*"
+- Towards the end of the argument, after the mutual understanding that neither Joce nor Kay Lin get why the other hasn't left for good yet, Kay Lin offers a reconciliatory handshake: "Here's to being fucked up."
+Joce's reply is that she would prefer not to be, but she accepts the motion.
+- Standing over the melting rabbit(s), Joce wonders aloud if they're *all* people like the first to fall, or if the dead usually fade like Caleb.
+At the end, Gary is buried in a pool of rubble.

 ## 7
-- flashbacks between this and next ep:
-	- Joce met Sal young, both deeply cynical
-	- kept meeting through high school, moved in
-	- commiserated daily, surprise proposal
-	- life grew dull, Sal brought lovers home
-	- Joce doctor appointment = locked out
-	- nearly killed herself, stopped by new movie
-	- wanted to be a hero where no one was for her
+This episode and the next are interspersed with flashbacks, not necessarily in chronological order.
+I'm gonna skip that for now and [stick it between these sections](#78-flashbacks).
+TL;DR Sal was the ambigous clingy-rotty-melty person from Joce's alcoholic overwhelm, and their relationship was...
+A Lot.

 - meanwhile injury + BSOD = Joce unresponsive
 - Kay Lin meets Sequitur x2, gets high
 - interim framed in cheating parallel